-TACTICS VR – Telehealth has been developed as a partnership between the NSW Agency for Clinical Innovation (ACI) and the Centre for Advanced Training Systems (University of Newcastle) in collaboration with the Hunter New England Stroke Research Group.
+TACTICS VR – Stroke Telehealth has been developed as a partnership between the NSW Agency for Clinical Innovation (ACI) and the Centre for Advanced Training Systems (University of Newcastle) in collaboration with the Hunter New England Stroke Research Group and NSW Telestroke Service.

 The module was initiated to address a recognised unmet need for educational training tools to upskill clinicians in stroke telestroke workflow, particularly in rural, regional and remote settings.
 Users of the first TACTICS VR module also highlighted the need for an expansion module focussed specifically on telehealth.
-The project is part of a larger, state-wide project introducing and implementing telehealth practices in hospitals throughout NSW.
+The project is part of the larger, state-wide NSW Telestroke Service project introducing and implementing telehealth practices in hospitals throughout NSW.

 - Introduction & Instructions